 Gwalcmai picked at his food with his knife.
 Had he been a bird I know he would have eaten more heartily.
-But he sat limply in his chair and gazed at the Lady of theLake, with such a rapt and insipid expression I wonder that she neither flew from his sight, nor shamed him with scornful laughter.
+But he sat limply in his chair and gazed at the Lady of the Lake, with such a rapt and insipid expression I wonder that she neither flew from his sight, nor shamed him with scornful laughter.

 I was mightily grateful that I was not a maid that must endure his bland and sickly glances.
+But then the lady Charis was twice the lady I would and sickly glances.
 But then, the lady Charis was twice the lady I would have been!